cgw2023/SinglePlayerSleep/README.md

 ## Permissions

 ```
+sps.update - description: Allows the player to check for updates.

+sps.unrestricted - Allows the player to sleep uninterrupted.
+Other players will not be able to cancel it.

 sps.hermits - Allows player to sleep when other players are online.

 sps.downfall - Allows player to clear downfall.